-Cow’s milk allergy and lactose intolerance are not the same.
+Cow’s milk protein allergy and lactose intolerance are not the same.

-Cow’s milk allergy and lactose intolerance are often confused with each other, but they are very different.
-If you suspect your baby may have an issue with dairy, it’s important to learn what sets them apart so you can have an informed conversation with your pediatrician.
+Cow’s milk protein allergy (CMPA) and lactose intolerance are often confused with each other, but they are very different.
+If you suspect your baby may have an issue with dairy and are trying to figure out whether it’s CMPA or lactose intolerance, it’s important to learn what sets them apart so you can have an informed conversation with your pediatrician.

 Cow’s milk is made up of lots of different components such as proteins (casein and whey), milk sugar (called lactose) and fat.

-An allergic reaction happens when the immune system mistakes the proteins in cow’s milk as a threat, when in fact they should be harmless.
-The body then releases chemicals including histamines that trigger the signs and symptoms of an allergic reaction.
+An allergic reaction happens when the immune system mistakes the proteins in cow’s milk as a threat, when in fact they should be identified as harmless.
+The body then releases chemicals, including histamines, that trigger the signs and symptoms of an allergic reaction.
+This is why cow’s milk allergy can also be called cow’s milk protein allergy.

 What triggers lactose intolerance?

-lactose intolerance, the digestive system can’t fully digest this milk sugar, because it doesn’t make enough of the lactase enzyme.
-So instead of being digested and absorbed, the lactose travels intact to our large bowel to be used as fuel for our friendly gut bacteria.
+In the case of lactose intolerance, the digestive system can’t fully break down and digest this milk sugar because it doesn’t make enough of the lactase enzyme.
+Instead of being broken down and absorbed, the lactose travels intact to the large bowel to be used as fuel for our gut bacteria.
 This can release gases that cause the symptoms of lactose intolerance.

 Who has dairy issues?